Jack Darragh

 John Proctor Darragh (December 4, 1890 – June 28, 1924) was a Canadian professional ice hockey player.
 Darragh played the forward position for the Ottawa Senators in the National Hockey League (NHL) and its predecessor the National Hockey Association (NHA).
 Darragh was a member of four Stanley Cup championship teams (1911, 1920, 1921, 1923) and a NHA championship team (1915).
+He was an older brother of NHL player Harold Darragh.

+In 1920, Darragh became the first player in the NHL era to score three game-winning goals in a Stanley Cup Finals series - a mark that has since been tied, but never surpassed.
 He was inducted into the Hockey Hall of Fame in 1962.

-He was an older brother of NHL player Harold Darragh.